Techie-42/git-demo/README.md

 #Demo Git Repository

-This is the first line
+This is the first line.
-this is the second line
+This is the second line.
-this is the third line
+This is the third line.